FluffyJay1/ETCImagePlugin/README.md

 ## What can it do so far?

-As of now, it can only decode textures encoded with ETC1.
-This means that it only supports RGB4 images.
-If the texture you're looking for has an alpha channel, no dice (yet).
+As of now, it can decode RGB and RGBA textures encoded with ETC1 and ETC2.
+It cannot decode R , RG, sRGB, or sRGBA textures.

 ## How do I use it?